joaopm33/fundspy/README.md

 * ```sharpe``` function - Calculates the [sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp) (average return earned in excess of the risk-free rate per unit of volatility) of the given assets.
 * ```sortino``` function - Calculates the [sortino ratio](https://www.investopedia.com/terms/s/sortinoratio.asp) (average return earned in excess of the risk-free rate per unit of negative volatility) of the given assets.
 * ```capture_ratio``` function - Calculates the [capture ratios](https://cleartax.in/s/capture-ratio) (measure of assets performance relative to its benchmark in bull and bear markets) of the given assets.

-## Documentation and Examples
-* You can access functions documentation [here](https://joaopm33.github.io/fundspy/docs/fundspy.html).
-* Theres also a Jupyter Notebook with use examples of all performance metrics functions [here](https://joaopm33.github.io/fundspy/docs/examples.html).

 ## Authors